kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 ### Move pods in flushBackoffQCompleted when activeQ is empty

-Moving the pod popping from backoffQ to the existing `flushBackoffQCompleted` function (which already periodically moves pods to activeQ) avoids changing `PreEnqueue` behavior, but it has some downsides.
+Moving the pod popping from the backoffQ to the existing `flushBackoffQCompleted` function (which already periodically moves pods to the activeQ) avoids changing `PreEnqueue` behavior, but it has some downsides.
-Because flushing runs every second, it would be needed to pop more pods when activeQ is empty.
+Because flushing runs every second, it would be needed to pop more pods when the activeQ is empty.
-This require to figure out how many pods to pop, either by making it configurable it or calculating it.
+This requires figuring out how many pods to pop, either by making it configurable or calculating it.
-Also, if schedulable pods show up in activeQ between flushes, a bunch of pods from backoffQ might break activeQ priorities and slow down scheduling for the pods that are ready to go.
+Also, if schedulable pods show up in the activeQ between flushes, a bunch of pods from the backoffQ might break activeQ priorities and slow down scheduling for the pods that are ready to go.